-The Directors adopted the Association of Investment Companies ("AIC") Code of Corporate Governance (the "AIC Code") for the financial year ended 30 September 2025.
+The Directors have adopted the Association of Investment Companies ("AIC") Corporate Governance Code ("the AIC Code") for the financial year-ended 30 September 2025.

-During the year under review, the Board considered the principles and recommendations of the AIC Code by reference to the AIC Corporate Governance Guide for investment companies ("AIC Guide").
-As well as setting out the principles of the AIC Code, the AIC Guide provides an overview of best practice with reference to the UK Corporate Governance Code (the "UK Code") and considers how each of the UK Code's Principles applies to Investment Companies.
-The AIC Code also included additional Principles and recommendations on issues that are of specific relevance to the Company as an investment company.
+The Board has considered the principles and recommendations of the AIC Code by reference to the AIC Corporate Governance Guide for investment companies ("AIC Guide").
+As well as setting out additional principles of the AIC Code, the AIC Guide provides an overview of best practice with reference to the UK Corporate Governance Code ("the UK Code") and considers how each of the UK Code's principles applies to Investment Companies.
+The AIC Code also includes additional principles and recommendations on issues that are of specific relevance to the Company as an investment company.
 The Board therefore considers that reporting against the AIC Code provides more relevant information to Shareholders.

 The current version of the AIC Code has been endorsed by the Financial Reporting Council ("FRC").
-The FRC has confirmed that, in adopting the AIC Code, the Company will meet its obligations in relation to the reporting requirements of the Financial Conduct Authority's Listing and Disclosure and Transparency Rules on corporate governance.
+The FRC has confirmed that in adopting the AIC Code, the Company will meet its obligations in relation to the reporting requirements of the Financial Conduct Authority's Listing and Disclosure and Transparency Rules on corporate governance and the UK Corporate Governance Code ("the UK Code").